Skip to content

 BasicAuth

 Basic authentication is a simple authentication scheme built into the HTTP protocol.
-The client sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string username:password.
-For example, to authorize as demo / p@55w0rd the client would send
+The client sends HTTP requests with the Authorization header that contains the word Basic followed by a space and a base64-encoded string in the format username:password.
+For example, to authorize as demo / p@55w0rd the client would send:

 Authorization: Basic ZGVtbzpwQDU1dzByZA==